mgenovski/mgenovski/README.md

 ### 🙋 About Me
 🎓 &nbsp;I have a Masters's degree in Business Analysis and Projects.\
 🔭 &nbsp;I have 15+ years of interest in web development.\
-💻 &nbsp;I have 1 year professional experience.
+💻 &nbsp;I have 1.5 years professional experience.

 ### 🛠️ Tech Stack
 <span>